Queensland Road Danger Map Roche Legal

 The most dangerous roads in Redbank Plains

-19 crash black spots in Redbank Plains over the last 10 years, ranked by the number of people injured.
+18 crash black spots in Redbank Plains over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Redbank Plains ranks #100 statewide.

 143